Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as an overlap support that aligns close to the 23.6% Fibonacci retracement, indicating a potential level where price could find support once again.
+Supporting reasons: Identified as an overlap support that aligns with the 127.2% Fibonacci extension, indicating a potential area where the price could again stabilize.

 GBP/USD: